 Main Purpose of the role:

-To provide personal assistance to the Deputy Police and Crime Commissioner (DPCC), Chief of Staff and Chief Finance Officer, to support them to fulfil their statutory duties and achieve strategic objectives.
+To provide personal assistance to the Deputy Police and Crime Commissioner (DPCC), Chief of Staff (CofS) and Chief Finance Officer (CFO), to support them to fulfil their statutory duties and achieve strategic objectives.

 To effectively manage diaries, liaising with a wide range of stakeholders to support and maintain effective relationships.